 Shantha is the Manager of Partnership at Compassion Sri Lanka.
-For her, releasing children from poverty means more than providing food or shelter.
+For him, releasing children from poverty means more than providing food or shelter.

-“We don’t want families to think of Compassion as just a place where they can receive help and then go,” she explains.
+“We don’t want families to think of Compassion as just a place where they can receive help and then go,” he explains.

 “We want to equip our child development centres to become self-sufficient and come up with their own strategies.
 We want them to recognise their potential so that, ultimately, they will become resilient.
 That is our goal,” says Shantha.

 You can also watch the latest update from Compassion’s local partners in Sri Lanka on our YouTube channel.

 How you can help

 Every child is special, uniquely made by God.
 And support from a good neighbour, like you, helps children in poverty to know they matter.